sebastian-software/effective-eslint/readme.md

 5. [JSDoc](https://github.com/gajus/eslint-plugin-jsdoc): Enables all recommended JSDoc rules, excluding those starting with `required-`.
 This reflects the TypeScript project's reliance on the type system over extensive JSDoc comments.
 6. [RegExp Plugin](https://www.npmjs.com/package/eslint-plugin-regexp): All recommended RegExp rules are enabled to ensure expressions are both efficient and error-free.

-### Addons
+### Local Preset

-There are three addon files:
+The local preset option was introduced to enable non-code moderation capabilities, addressing the limitations of a purely priority-based approach.
+In certain situations, this single-faceted method proves insufficient, such as when a specific setting from one preset should prevail due to its more common usage, despite conflicting with a higher-priority preset.
+The local preset currently encompasses four categories:

-- `import`: sorting and grouping imports automatically
+- `import`: Automates the sorting and grouping of import statements.
+- `naming`: Implements XO-based naming conventions for variables and functions but adds support for uppercase global constants.
-- `quality`: sensible defaults for complexity, file size, etc.
+- `quality`: Establishes sensible defaults for various code quality metrics, such as complexity, file size, and type definition styles.
-- `react`: enhanced unified code style for JSX code
+- `react`: Promotes a unified coding style for JSX, enhancing readability and maintainability.

-These are all part of the `recommended` import which we suggest to use.
-Alternatively you can also built upon the base unified rule set by importing `main` instead.
+These enhancements are part of the local preset, which predominantly builds upon the foundations set by existing presets, as previously mentioned.

-### Focus: React/TypeScript
+### Focussed on React/TypeScript

 Effective ESLint globally excludes specific namespaces/plugins to maintain focus and avoid conflicts: